-Animals that Start with E – Animals on planet Earth enjoy a unique position on its ecological cycle and if not for them Mankind would also not be able to survive.
+Animals on planet Earth enjoy a unique position on its ecological cycle and if not for them Mankind would also not be able to survive.

 Comprising more than two million species they bring color and beauty with some of them not very pleasant to the eye but they all profess a distinctive flavor which enables them all to share the world with us.